A criterion for an effective discretization of a continuous Schr\"odinger spectrum using a pseudostate basis: Conclusions

 We demonstrated in Ref.~\cite{jj26} that the occurrence of the zero-overlap condition eliminates spurious asymptotic channel couplings in time-dependent calculations in which a pseudostate-expanded state vector is projected onto true eigenstates of the asymptotic Hamiltonian to extract the transition probabilities of interest, i.e., it guarantees the asymptotic stability of these results.
 This makes it a desirable property of a basis set used in a coupled-channel calculation of ionization transitions in particular.

 A multi-dimensional image space of $\hat Q \hat H \hat P$ does not preclude the zero-overlap condition from being met exactly but makes it extremely unlikely [cf.~Eqs.~(\ref{eq:phq}) and~(\ref{eq:lambda1})].
 We have found numerically that basis sets that are associated with such image spaces may satisfy the condition in good approximation.
 The BGM basis used in Ref.~\cite{jj26} for the calculation of differential electron emission cross sections in antiproton--hydrogen collisions is one such example.
-We are currently analyzing other widely used basis sets consisting of, e.g., Gaussian or Slater-type orbitals with respect to this criterion and will report on these studies elsewhere.
+Another basis which does not satisfy the zero-overlap condition exactly, but can get close to a one-dimensional residual function space is the spherical Gauss-Laguerre basis.
+We are currently analyzing these and other widely used basis sets with respect to this criterion and will report on these studies elsewhere.

 Applying the radial Hamiltonian~(\ref{eq:hrad}) to the Laguerre functions (\ref{eq:laguerre2}) and using the recurrence relations

 and

 together with the differential equation~\cite{GR}